mbernste/mbernste.github.io/_posts/2020-11-27-gaussian_mixture_model_em.md

 $$\hat{\Theta} := \text{arg max}_{\Theta} \prod_{i=1}^n p(\boldsymbol{x}_i ; \Theta)$$

-And how do we optimize this function?
-We can do it easily with the EM algorithm!
+How do we solve this optimization problem?
+It turns out that the EM algorithm provides a very straightforward approach!

 Maximum-likelihood estimation for GMM's via expectation-maximization
 --------------